 Trivia and practical tips and tricks

 - Which season am I walking in?
-This helps decide whether the socks should be thin or thick and whether they should have a higher content of virgin wool (in winter).
+This helps decide whether the socks should be thin or thick and whether they should have a higher content of new wool (in winter).

 - What kind of touring am I planning?
 A hiking tour with light footwear?
 Then a mid-cut pair with little to moderate padding is recommended.
 A difficult mountain or trekking tour?
 Then go for a shin-high pair with more padding.
 Ski touring or trail running?
 Compression socks can be very useful.

 - What kind of shoes am I wearing?
 Even the most breathable pair of socks isn’t much use if you’re wearing full leather shoes.
-Socks with a higher proportion of virgin wool and padding to reduce friction and pressure points would be appropriate here.
-For breathable and lightweight Gore-Tex shoes on the other hand, I prefer socks with Coolmax, Fibretech or similar polyester/polyacrylic fibres.
+Socks with a higher proportion of new wool and padding to reduce friction and pressure points would be appropriate here.
+For breathable and lightweight GORE-TEX shoes on the other hand, I prefer socks with Coolmax, Fibretech or similar polyester/polyacrylic fibres.

 I shouldn’t complain either when my good old cotton socks feel like heavy, wet rags after 800 metres of ascent because of dripping sweat.
 The right combination of shoes and socks makes the biggest difference – and this is something that everyone has to find for themselves.

-And last but not least two comments on frequently asked questions: Never wear freshly washed socks! this may sound disgusting to cleanliness champions, but there’s a serious reason behind it: detergent residues in the sock fabric can attack the sensitive foot skin and when mixed with sweat, can cause irritation.
+And last but not least, two comments on frequently asked questions: never wear freshly washed socks!
+This may sound disgusting to cleanliness champions, but there’s a serious reason behind it: detergent residues in the sock fabric can attack the sensitive skin of the foot and when mixed with sweat, can cause irritation.
 You can easily avoid this by wearing your walking socks at home after washing and before the next trip.

 The second point is about the debate on wearing two pairs of socks at the same time.
 I don’t want to take sides at this point, but I’ll weigh up the advantages and disadvantages from my own experience.
 When military service still existed and young recruits had to march 30, 40 or 50 kilometres with luggage, we were instructed to wear two pairs of socks if we had problems with blisters.
 And lo and behold, I have never had problems with blisters – despite or perhaps even thanks to wearing two pairs of coarse cotton socks together.